aisingapore/PeekingDuck/docs/use_cases/zoning.md

 By default, we are using the Yolov4-tiny model for object detection, set to detect people.
 Depending on the device you're using, you might want to switch to the more accurate Yolov4 model, or even the Effecientdet model that is include in our repo.
 For more information in how adjust the yolo node, checkout the [Yolo configurable parameters](../models/yolo.md#configurable-parameters).
 For more information on Efficientdet detection model in PeekingDuck, check out the [node glossary](node_glossary.md).

+**2. Bottom Midpoint Node**

+The bottom midpoint node is called by including `heuristic.bbox_to_btm_midpoint` in the run config declaration.
+This outputs all the bottom midpoints of all detected bounding boxes.
+The node has no configurable parameters

-**2. Adjusting Nodes**
+**3. Adjusting Nodes**

-The object counting node does not have changeable configurations.
-However, it depends on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation]() for adjustable behaviours that can influence the result of the object counting node.
+The zone counting detections depend on the configuration set in the object detection models, such as the type of object to detect, etc. As such, please see the [Yolo node documentation](../models/yolo.md) or the [Efficientdet node documentation]() for adjustable behaviours that can influence the result of the zone counting node.

+With regards to the zone counting node, some common node behaviours for the zone counting node that you might need to adjust are:
+- `resolution`: If you are planning to use fractions to set the coordinates for the area of the zone, the resolution should be set to the image/video/livestream resolution used.
+- `zones`: Used to specify the different zones which you would like to set.
+Each zone coordinates should be set clock-wise in a list.
+See section on [nodes used](#nodes-used) on how to properly configure multiple zones.

 For more adjustable node behaviours not listed here, check out the [node glossary](node_glossary.md).

-## More Complex Counting Behaviour

-We have a more complex variant of object counting that is called zone counting which makes use of the zone count node.
-It allows for the creation of zones within a single image, and provides separate counts of the chosen objects detected for objects that fall inside the zones created.

-For more informatio, check out the [readme](zoning.md#zone-counting) for zone counting.